hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/chrome/extentions/openai/background.md

 import logging

 # This is a placeholder, as the provided code doesn't have functions
 # to test.
-We'll simulate some functionality for demonstration purposes.
+We'll simulate some functionality for demonStartion purposes.
 def simulate_on_installed_listener(event_data):
     """Simulates the chrome.runtime.onInstalled listener."""
     logging.info("OpenAI Model Interface Extension Installed - %s", event_data)